-Sale of New Grower-Shares: In the event the Company wishes to secure additional hazelnut supply and raise capital, the Company may sell additional Grower-Shares as specified in Policy #1-2014.
+Sale of New Grower-Units: In the event the Company wishes to secure additional hazelnut supply and raise capital, the Company may sell additional Grower-Units as specified in Policy #1-2014.
 If sold to existing Grower-Members, the Grower-Member shall retain the same priority status.
 If sold to new Grower-Members, the new Grower-Member shall start with zero priority points, but shall have the right to supply per Paragraph 4.

-Investor-Share to Grower-Share Conversions: Policy #1-2014 allows original Investor-Members to purchase Investor-Shares with the intention to supply hazelnuts within 4 years of purchase of the Investor-Shares.
-When ready to supply hazelnuts for the upcoming growing season, the Investor-Shares are then converted to Grower-Shares.
+Investor-Unit to Grower-Unit Conversions: Policy #1-2014 allows original Investor-Members to purchase Investor-Units with the intention to supply hazelnutsUnit.
+When ready to supply hazelnuts for the upcoming growing season, the Investor-Units may then be converted to Grower-Units.
 Upon conversion, the Grower-Member shall start with zero priority points, but shall have the right to supply per Paragraph 4.

+Record Keeping: A basic methodology and process for record keeping will be instituted and an Board approved individual(s) named to track:

+a.
+Units owned per class of member

+b.
+Written annual commitments per grower member

+c.
+Actual delivered nuts and quality thereof per grower member